anxpara/wayfinder-animation-tool/README.md

 ## How it works

-1. Throw waypoint divs onto your site, using whatever fancy (or simple) html, css, transforms, etc. you'd like.
+1. Throw waypoint divs onto your site using whatever simple or fancy html, css, transforms, etc. you'd like.
 2. Add an invisible wayfinder div at a common ancestor of those waypoints using provided mixin.
-If using 3d transforms, then add the additional safari bug-fix mixin.
+If using 3d transforms, then add an additional mixin to fix an ancient bug in safari
 3. Add traveler divs to the wayfinder using provided mixin.
-The traveler divs are generally only wrappers for actual content.
+The traveler divs are generally only wrappers for actual content
-4. Load elements into Typescript or Javascript and create respective waypoint objects.
+4. Load elements into Typescript or Javascript and create respective waypoint objects
-5. Call sendToWaypointAnimParams(waypoint, wayfinder) to get all the parameters necessary to animate travelers to waypoints.
+5. Call sendToWaypointAnimParams(waypoint, wayfinder) to get all the parameters necessary to animate travelers to a waypoint
-6. Plug the parameters straight into an AnimeJS animation function using the spread operator.
+6. Plug the parameters straight into an AnimeJS animation function using the spread operator
-7. Tinker
+7. Animate and tinker

 Here's what the simplest wayfinder animation might look like...